phenomnomnominal/betterer/README.md

 ### RegExp

-If you want to remove anything that matches a Regular Expression within your codebase, you can use the `regexpBetterer`:
+If you want to remove anything that matches a Regular Expression within your codebase, you can use `@betterer/regexp`:

 ```typescript
 import { regexpBetterer } from '@betterer/regexp';